-Macdonald has also built up an extensive operatic repertoire and is in demand in some of the world’s leading opera houses.
-Following his highly successful North American debut with the Canadian Opera Company, Macdonald made his US debut that autumn at Lyric Opera of Chicago, conducting a new production of A Midsummer Night's Dream, and he returns to the house in 2016/17.
-Subsequent US debuts have included new productions of The Rape of Lucretia at Houston Grand Opera (where he returned for Carmen in 2014) and Die Zauberflöte at San Francisco Opera.
-In 2014 he made his debut at Santa Fé Opera conducting Carmen (where he will return in 2016/17).
+Macdonald has built up an extensive operatic repertoire and is constantly is in demand in some of the world’s leading opera houses.
+His upcoming operatic highlights including Così fan tutte with Frankfurt Opera and Auber’s Fra Diavolo at Opera Rome.
+Following his highly successful North American debut with the Canadian Opera Company, Macdonald made his US debut at Lyric Opera of Chicago, conducting a new production of A Midsummer Night's Dream.
+Subsequent US operatic invitations have included new productions of The Rape of Lucretia at Houston Grand Opera, Die Zauberflöte at San Francisco Opera and Santa Fé Opera conducting Carmen.

 In Europe, Macdonald has conducted Il barbiere di Siviglia and Hänsel und Gretel at the Royal Opera House, Covent Garden, (where he has also conducted Fidelio, Das Rheingold, Owen Wingrave, A Midsummer Night’s Dream and Orphée (Philip Glass) and he also opened English National Opera’s 2011/12 season with The Elixir of Love.
-In spring 2014 he conducted Britten The Turn of the Screw for the Vienna Konzerthaus with a cast including Mark Padmore, and in spring 2015 he made his debut with the Royal Danish Opera in Die Zauberflöte.
-Future operatic highlights include Così fan tutte with Oper Frankfurt, Die Zauberflöte with Opera Australia and Ariadne auf Naxos with the Opera Theatre of Saint Louis.
+He also conducted Britten The Turn of the Screw for the Vienna Konzerthaus with a cast including Mark Padmore, and in 2015 made his debut with the Royal Danish Opera in Die Zauberflöte followed by his debut with Opera Australia.

 Rory Macdonald studied music at Cambridge University, and plays violin and piano.
 While at university he studied under David Zinman and Jorma Panula at the American Academy of Conducting in Aspen.
 After graduation from Cambridge he was appointed assistant conductor to Iván Fischer at the Budapest Festival Orchestra (2001-2003), and to Sir Mark Elder and the Hallé Orchestra (2006-2008).
 He was also a member of the Young Artists Programme at the Royal Opera House (2004-2006), where he worked closely with Antonio Pappano on major projects such as the complete Ring cycle, and conducted performances of several operas.